<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • Fewer integrations for larger teams

-Pricing: Free plan available; paid plans start around $18/user/month
+Supernormal pricing: Free plan available; paid plans from around $18 per user per month

 Best for: Teams that want simple AI meeting notes

-Hyprnote is often where people start when they just want to experiment with AI meeting notes, no commitment required.
+Hyprnote is often where people start when they just want to experiment with AI meeting notes, with no commitment.
+It is a way to learn what you actually need before you pay for it, and the browser-based access keeps the barrier low.

 Key features